 Ray Tracing in JavaScript

-A half-day workshop that explores the principles of 3D computer graphics by building a working ray tracer in JavaScript that runs in your web browser.
+A workshop that explores the principles of 3D computer graphics by building a working ray tracer in JavaScript that runs in your web browser.

 Computer graphics has revolutionized creative arts.
 From the earliest 3D games to the computer generated imagery (CGI) that’s become a staple of Hollywood blockbusters and Netflix boxed sets, technology allows artists, designers, and film-makers to take us on journeys into fantastic fictional worlds.
 But did you ever wonder how it actually works?
 How do we go from code, wireframes and algorithms, to photorealistic images and videos?